ebmoon/oopsla23-artifact/README.md

 This will generate files containing synthesized properties and CSV files containing statistics in the `results` directory.
 For example, `application1_default_32.csv` contains statistics for Application 1 with seed 32, and `application3_nofreeze_128.csv` contains statistics for Application 3 with seed 128, executed without freezing negative examples.
 It also creates files with suffix `_median`, which has median running time among three runs.

 `run_benchmarks_median.py` does the same to `run_benchmarks.py`, but only run each benchmark problem with single random seed value, which generated the median value on our local machine.
 The output file of `run_benchmarks_median.py` will have suffix `_median`.
-Running `python run_benchmarks_median.py -a` will take less than 20 hours.
+Running `python3 run_benchmarks_median.py -a` will take less than 20 hours.

 Please check `spyro-sketch/README.md` for detail.